Thinking of hiking the Appalachian trail?

 Mountainsmith Men’s Scream 55 Hiking Backpack

-Though at first appearing to be less conventional in design, some thought has been given into making this pack both very light and very comfortable.
+Review: Though at first appearing to be less conventional in design, some thought has been given to making this pack both very light and very comfortable.

 Despite having a capacity of 55L, claiming to carry up to 45 lbs and having an internal frame, this pack remains a mere 2 lbs 13 oz and is very comfortable.

-- The high density foam waist belt has zip pockets for convenient storage of small snacks and valuables.
+- Foam waist belt has zip pockets for convenient storage of small snacks and valuables.

 - 100D Ripstop Nylon is very strong and durable.

 - The back panel is designed for maximum ventilation and comfort with ridged EVA foam.